 These diseases are very rare and sometimes misdiagnosed, so it is difficult to give accurate figures on frequency.
-The current estimate is that 2 or 3 individuals per one million births are diagnosed with ML II and ML III.
+The current estimate is that two or three individuals per 1 million births are diagnosed with ML II and ML III.

-We all have all the genes inherited from our parents which control whether we are tall, short, fair, etc. Some genes we inherit are “recessive,” that is to say we carry the gene but it does not have an effect on our development.
 I-Cell and Pseudo-Hurler syndrome are caused by a recessive gene.
-If an adult carrying the abnormal gene marries another carrier there will be a one in four chance with every pregnancy that the child will inherit the defective gene from each parent and will be affected with the disease.
+There is a one in four chance with every pregnancy that the child will inherit the defective gene from each carrier parent and will be affected with the disease.
 There is a two in three chance that unaffected brothers and sisters of an individual with ML will be carriers.
-They can be reassured, however, that as the disease is so rare, the chance of marrying another carrier is very slight provided they do not marry a cousin or other close family member.

 At present there is treatment for symptoms as they arise but no cure for the underlying condition.
 Various experimental methods have been used to try to replace the missing enzyme, but none so far has been of any significant long term benefit.